gaurav44/Rayleigh_Benard_Convection_CUDA/README.md

 # Rayleigh-Bénard Convection Simulation with CUDA

 This project simulates **Rayleigh-Bénard Convection**, a fundamental fluid dynamics phenomenon, using CUDA to leverage GPU acceleration for high-performance computing.
 The simulation showcases the formation of convective rolls in a fluid heated from below and cooled from above.
+The setup uses 2D staggered grid, where velocities are stored at cell faces and temperature and pressure is stored at cell centers.
 See reference [1]

 <div align="center">
   <img width="800" height="492" src="Rayleigh-benard1.gif">